Skip to content

 When recruiting study participants, the aim is to obtain a sufficiently large and representative sample.

-As already mentioned in the article EHS – Electrohypersensitivity the effects of high-frequency 5G radiation (depending on radiation power and radiation dose) can rarely be medically diagnosed in a reproducible manner.
+As already mentioned in the article EHS – Electrohypersensitivity the effects of high-frequency 5G radiation (depending on radiation power and radiation dose) can rarely be diagnosed in a sufficiently medically reproducible manner.
 People experience latent, but for them quite manifest, restrictions of a health nature.

 Medically, they are usually dismissed as malingerers, regarded as mentally unstable, rarely taken seriously, shunted back and forth between medical disciplines and ultimately treated purely symptomatically.